 A human being is formed

-Already in the next; the fifth week, one can, for example, vaguely see five fingers in the top of the arm bud.
-Along this top there is a growth-zone where a continues interaction between individual cells in the growth-zone and underlying cells in the "limb bud" tissue rules the evolution of the whole arm.
-The mechanism is analogues in other extremities or organs.
+In the fifth week of a pregnancy, one can vaguely see five fingers in the top of the arm bud.
+Along this top there is a growth zone where a continues interaction between individual cells in the growth zone.
+Underlying cells in the limb bud tissue rules the evolution of the whole arm.
+The mechanism is analogue in other extremities and organs.

-Angiogenesis in new blood vessel growth acts as a "road-map” for the continues development of the limb, or organ.
-When the chemical signal to the cells in the growth-zone is inhibited they can't function normally and the interaction with under-lying tissues is disturbed.
-As the development of the foetus is continues according to the genetic clock, the embryo can't reverse the development and re-do a prior step that went wrong: The result is a malformation.
+Angiogenesis in new blood vessel growth acts as a "roadmap” for the continuous development of limbs or organs.
+When the chemical signal to the cells in the growth-zone is inhibited, they cannot function normally and the interaction with underlying tissues is disturbed.
+The development of the fetus is continued according to a genetic clock.
+The embryo can't reverse the development and redo a prior step that went wrong.
+The result is a malformation.
 The more frequent exposition to the drug and the higher the dose; the higher the probability for more severe disturbances of the development.
-Taking only one 100 mg. tablet early in pregnancy, when limb buds, and organs, are forming, could be enough to give birth-defects.
+Taking only one 100 mg. tablet early in pregnancy, when limb buds and organs are forming, could be enough to give birth defects.